EusDancerDev/climalab/README.md

 git clone https://github.com/EusDancerDev/climalab.git
 cd climalab

+# Install all dependencies including Git packages
+pip install -r requirements.txt

-# Install in editable mode with all dependencies
+# Install in editable mode
 pip install -e .
 ```

 **Note**: The `-e` flag installs the package in "editable" mode, meaning changes to the source code are immediately reflected without reinstalling.

-This will automatically install all dependencies, including the required `filewise`, `pygenutils`, and `paramlib` packages directly from their GitHub repositories.
+This will install all dependencies, including the required `filewise`, `pygenutils`, and `paramlib` packages directly from their GitHub repositories.

 #### Manual Setup (Alternative)